MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-zone-content.md

 Automating infrastructure deployments guarantees that infrastructure is configured the same, avoiding configuration drift, for instance between environments.
 Infrastructure automation can also help you test failover and quickly bringing up a secondary region.

-For application deployment, make sure your deployment systems target all the components in your setup.
 You can also use a [blue-green](../../example-scenario/blue-green-spring/blue-green-spring.yml) or canary deployment strategy.

 ## Considerations